mwinokan/HIPPO/docs/source/index.rst

 A :class:`.Reaction` is a simplified representation of a synthetic pathway to create a product :class:`.Compound`.
 Reactants (also :class:`.Compound` objects) as well as a reaction type are required.

+See :doc:`definitions` for more detail.

 .. toctree::
    :maxdepth: 1
    :caption: Contents:

+   Definitions, units, and data types <definitions>

    Getting started <getting_started>